BenjaminShinar/Books-Resources/c++ Weekly/Episodes-301_400.md

 [Your 5 Step Plan For Deeper C++ Knowledge](https://youtu.be/287_oG4CNMc)

-object life time: a class that writes to the console when it's created or destroyed, and tells us what happened, this allows us to see return value optimization, copy ellison, and so on.
+object life time: a class that writes to the console when it's created or destroyed, and tells us what happened, this allows us to see return value optimization, copy elision, and so on.

 study the lambda: when are things created, what happens if it's inside the body of the lambda, inside the capture list, what happens when we copy a lambda.